frap129/layman/README.md

 bindsym $mod+Shift+Right nop layman move right
 ```

-The `src/mananagers/` directoy contains files that each hold an implementation of a WLM, with `WorkspaceLayoutManager.py`
+The `src/managers/` directory contains files that each hold an implementation of a WLM, with `WorkspaceLayoutManager.py`
 containing the parent class from which all WLMs are derived.

 ### none